ADVISORY MIAMI-BUILDING/UPDATE

 Update on recovery efforts at site of Miami building collapse

 SURFSIDE, FLORIDA, USA - Local authorities provide an update on recovery efforts at the site of last week's partial building collapse.
-With 18 people confirmed dead and another 145 still missing and feared dead, rescue teams keep sifting through the rubble of the Florida condo building as questions swirl about the tower's structural integrity.
+With over 120 people still missing and feared dead, rescue teams keep sifting through the rubble of the Florida condo building as questions swirl about the tower's structural integrity.

 Restrictions: